RED LIGHT CAMERAS

 the court, a.k.a.
 Snitch Tickets).

-(8) The camera enforcement is believed to be on traffic on the first-named street, but the direction
+(8) The RedFlex camera enforcement was believed to be on traffic on the first-named street, but the direction

-of enforcement (north, south, east, west, thru, left, right) is not yet available..
+of enforcement (north, south, east, west, thru, left, right) shown here may be incorrect..

-(9) One of these camera codes (Cam #) will appear in the data bar above the
+(9) One of these camera codes (Cam #) will appear in the data bar above or near the

 photos on your ticket.